ryannortham/ryannortham.github.io/_posts/2021-12-02-authorise-terraform-cloud-with-azure.md

 ### Set Terraform Cloud Variables

-Now that we've created our Azure service principle, we're going to pass its details to the Terraform Cloud API.
+Now that we've created our Azure service principal, we're going to pass its details to the Terraform Cloud API.
 The API accepts data in following json format/template, which we'll write out to a temporary file:

 ````shell